abuseofnotation/category-theory-illustrated/_chapters/06_functors.md

 ![the finite category 3](../06_functors/finite_three.svg)

 However, this is only part of the story as finite categories are just structures, whereas diagrams are *signs*.
-They are "something by knowing which we know something more.", as Peirce famously put it (or "...which can be used in order to tell a lie", in the words of Umberto Eco.)
+They are "something by knowing which we know something more.", as Peirce famously put it (or "...which can be used in order to tell a lie", in the words of Umberto Eco).

 For this reason, aside from a finite category that encodes the diagram's structure, the definition of a diagram must also include a way for "interpreting" this category in some other context i.e. they must include *functors*.